Krewe of Jefferson truck parade stops rolling after more than 50 years

 METAIRIE, La.
-(WGNO) — Representatives for the Krewe of Jefferson announced Monday, Aug.
-28, that the Krewe will stop participating in Mardi Gras after 51 years.
+(WGNO) — Representatives for the Krewe of Jefferson announced on Monday, Aug.
+28 that the Krewe will stop participating in Mardi Gras after 51 years.

 The announcement was made in a statement on the Krewe of Jefferson Facebook page.